bohrium/constitution/constitution.md

         Justice dies; and
     (B) (apparent) partisanship and, with it, the Court's eroding legitimacy.
 A more stable, more obviously nonpartisan system would strike me as more beautiful.
-Within simplified models of voting behavior that I describe below, the new way mitigates some perverse incentives that I believe comprise some of the root causes of those two problems.
+I believe certain perverse incentives contribute as root causes to these two problems.
+Within simplified models of voting behavior that I describe below, the new way materially weakens these incentives.
 IF those "problems" are actually so AND I correctly identified some of their root causes AND the mentioned models are adequately robust THEN the amendment is a promising step toward my desired, more beautiful judiciary.

 Note that, due to a quirk of my personality, I regard "bipartisan" as far from "nonpartisan", especially when the "bi" refers to a specific party system such